vunguyen-oss/ComfyUI_LayerStyle_Advance/README.md

 * include_character_age: Include information about the ages of any people/characters when applicable.
 * include_camera_shot_type: Mention whether the image depicts an extreme close-up, close-up, medium close-up, medium shot, cowboy shot, medium wide shot, wide shot, or extreme wide shot.
 * exclude_mood_feeling: Do not mention the mood/feeling/etc of the image.
-* include_camera_vantage_height: Explicitly specify the vantage height (eye-level, low-angle worm’s-eye, bird’s-eye, drone, rooftop, etc.).
+* include_camera_vantage_height: Explicitly specify the vantage height (eye-level, low-angle worm's-eye, bird's-eye, drone, rooftop, etc.).
 * mention_watermark: If there is a watermark, you must mention it.
-* avoid_meta_descriptive_phrases: Your response will be used by a text-to-image model, so avoid useless meta phrases like “This image shows…”, "You are looking at...", etc.
+* avoid_meta_descriptive_phrases: Your response will be used by a text-to-image model, so avoid useless meta phrases like "This image shows…", "You are looking at...", etc.
 * character_name: Person/Character Name, if choice ```refer_character_name```.